shettysach/Loxi/README.md

 Bytecode interpreter for [the Lox language](https://craftinginterpreters.com/the-lox-language.html) with a mark and sweep garbage collector, based on the second half of [Crafting Interpreters by Robert Nystorm](https://craftinginterpreters.com/).

+You can use the [WASM playground](https://shettysach.github.io/Loxi/) hosted on GitHub Pages.

 ## Lists

 Also supports lists and has additional native functions.
 Credits to [Caleb Schoepp's blog](https://calebschoepp.com/blog/2020/adding-a-list-data-type-to-lox/).